Lift inspections: Looking after your lift to save time, money & hassle

 3. Total compliance examinations - by a Lift Inspector

 This is your heavyweight protection.
-As a lift owner it is your legal responsibility to ensure the compliance of all your lifting equipment and that thorough examinations and testing is completed to standard.
+As a lift owner it is your legal responsibility to ensure the compliance of all your lifting equipment and that thorough examination and testing is completed to standard.

 The main standards in operation to be aware of are the Lifting Operations and Lifting Equipment Regulations 1998 (LOLER), the Health and Safety at Work Act 1974 (HASAWA or HSWA), Provision and Use of Work Equipment Regulations (PUWER) and the Equality Act 2010.